Take the tablets 30-60 minutes before meals.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 Further reading and references

-Manufacturer's PIL, Distamine® 125/250 mg Film-coated tablets; Alliance Pharmaceuticals, The electronic Medicines Compendium.
-Dated April 2011.
+Manufacturer's PIL, Penicillamine 125/250 mg Film-coated tablets; Generics UK, trading as Mylan, The electronic Medicines Compendium.
+Dated July 2016.

 British National Formulary, 77th Edition (Mar 2019); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.